rit-sse/WebsiteTheSSEquel/README.md

+# John tries out messing with the SSE website
+# please do NOT take ts serious :skull:
+- I'm a smart guy i promise

 # Society of Software Engineers Website: the SSEquel

 This repo contains the source code for the Society of Software Engineers' website.
 Built using Next.js, the website is a hub for information about the SSE and provides tools to manage its various data needs.